sneaky-potato/sneaky-potato.github.io/content/blog/dynamic-array.md

 ## Optimal Growth Factor
 For optimality, we need to use up the space free-ed up, as soon as possible.
-This will happen after the second reallocation if and only if obsolete memory size is big enough to contian new memory
+This will happen after the second reallocation[^2] if and only if obsolete memory size is big enough to contian new memory
 $$
 C + f\*C >= f\*f\*C
 $$